duganchen/dotfiles/subrepos/dirmarks/README.md

 # dirmark

-This is (to be) a directory bookmarker.
+This is a directory bookmarker.
 I wrote it to integrate into xplr.

 Usage: